RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

 It consists of two FAB, one for pause and the other for repeat (replay) :
 * If the pause FAB is pressed, we set `timerService.customStateStatus` to `TimerStatus.paused` and notify listener with 'timer' tag.
 In `onSetState` callback we pause the stream.
-* If the repeat FAB is pressed, we set `timerService.customStateStatus` to `TimerStatus.running` and notify listener with without tag so that the stream is closed and a brand new stream is created.
+* If the repeat FAB is pressed, we set `timerService.customStateStatus` to `TimerStatus.running` and notify listeners without tag so that the stream is closed and a brand new stream is created.

 3. **Paused status** :  In [NOTE14] the `customStateStatus` because it is not ready nor running, so we will display the `PausedStatus` widget: